Views

 Similar to the UVM Topology View, this diagram offers a set of navigation options for each element (both by double-clicking on elements and through the context menu), allowing you to access an element’s types, declarations, or instantiations.
 Double-clicking on a port connection line navigates to the corresponding connect method call in the source code.

-Like other diagram views, you can find buttons on the toolbar to Zoom to Fit and export the UVM Diagram as an image (supports both SVG and PNG).
+Like other diagram views, you can find buttons on the toolbar to Zoom to Fit and export the UVM Diagram as an SVG.

 Net Search View